European IBJJF Jiu-Jitsu No-Gi Championship

-European No-Gi Brazilian Jiu-Jitsu Championship is a No-Gi Brazilian Jiu-Jitsu (BJJ) tournament hosted annually by the International Brazilian Jiu-Jitsu Federation.
+The European No-Gi Brazilian Jiu-Jitsu Championship is a No-Gi Brazilian Jiu-Jitsu (BJJ) tournament hosted annually by the International Brazilian Jiu-Jitsu Federation.
 It was first held in 2012 in London, England and has been held subsequently each year in Rome, Italy.
+Below is a table showing the results of the competition since its inception in 2012, including all editions in the adult male and female adult black belt divisions.